-It’s important to note, though, that this is not a heavy-duty sewing machine, meaning you’ll not be able to repeatedly sew several layers of thick material with it.
+It’s important to note, though, that this is not a heavy-duty sewing machine, meaning you’ll be unable to sew several layers of thick material repeatedly.
 Check out the Brother ST150HDH if you want your first sewing machine to be heavy-duty.

-I was a loyal user of the Brother CS6000i computerized sewing machine for more than 5 years.
-It was first replaced by the Brother CS7000i and then the Brother CS700X sewing machine, which I’ve now had for several months.
+I was loyal to the Brother CS6000i computerized sewing machine for over five years.
+It was first replaced by the Brother CS7000i and then the Brother CS7000X sewing machine, which I’ve had for over a year.

 Because the CS7000X is computerized, it has several nice features for ease of use that mechanical sewing machines do not:

-1. You have the option of sewing with buttons and a speed slider rather than a temperamental foot pedal.
+1. You can sew with buttons and a speed slider rather than a temperamental foot pedal.
 (This was my #1 pro for picking a computerized sewing machine.)

 2. When the sewing machine runs into a problem, it displays an error code on the LCD display.
 This helps a lot with troubleshooting!

-3. The LCD display also displays a letter corresponding to the correct presser foot to use with your stitch selection.
-With 10 presser feet to choose from, this is SO helpful.
+3. The LCD display also displays a letter corresponding to the correct presser foot for your stitch selection.
+With ten presser feet to choose from, this is SO helpful.

 The Brother LX3817 sewing machine is an inexpensive sewing machine.
-It’s got all the basic features you need to get started sewing, and it’s easy to set up as a beginner.
+It has all the basic features you need to start sewing, and it’s easy to set up as a beginner.

-Because the Brother LX3817 is so inexpensive, many users are willing to overlook some of its less beginner-friendly features:
+Because the Brother LX3817 is so inexpensive (less than $100), many users are willing to overlook some of its less beginner-friendly features: